ChroII0/nestjs-swagger-fastify-example/README.md

 ## Description

-A simple NestJS backend demo repository showcasing how to set up Swagger with Fastify, upload files to AWS S3 and Web3 Storage, and fix the ES Module `require()` issue in a NestJS application.
+A simple NestJS backend demo repository showcasing how to set up Swagger with Fastify, upload images to AWS S3 and Web3 Storage, and fix the ES Module `require()` issue in a NestJS application.

 ## Installation